howtographql/howtographql/content/backend/graphql-python/5-links-and-voting.md

 <Instruction>

-Run the Django commands to reflect the changes on the database:
+Run the Django commands to reflect the changes in the database:

 ```bash
 python manage.py makemigrations